The Many Benefits of Bifidobacteria Probiotics – Keystone Microbes for Gut and Immune Health

 We use B12 Lozenges or B12 Liquid when supplementing with vitamin B12.

-Just because you carry a version of a gene does not mean that you need lifelong support – gene information is still most useful in the context of regular testing and a good case history with a functional practitioner.
+Just because you carry a version of a gene does not mean that you need lifelong support – gene information is still is most useful in the context of regular testing and a good case history with a functional practitioner.

 FUT2 and its association with low Bifidobacteria is one snapshot of that discussion.